 How Can AMBOSS Help Me Study for Step 1?

 Study Information Side-by-Side

 As you go through sessions in the Qbank, you’ll have moments when you’ll want to dig deeper at the topic at hand.
 Instead of wasting time between seemingly-related-but-not-really external resources, you can keep your studying centralized with AMBOSS.
-Every Qbank answer is linked to a corresponding Learning Card that you can open up right beside the question.
+Every Qbank answer is linked to a corresponding Article that you can open up right beside the question.